Why you need a universal EV charger for your business, car park or public

 The next best solution is a universal charging station, which allows ANY EV (Yes 100%) on the market to charge their car.
 This is achieved by using a wallbox system like the KEBA.
 Think of this operating in the same way as a USB charger works for a mobile phone.
 Despite Apple iPhone and Samsung having different plugs which connect in to the phone, the charging power comes from a standardized USB cord connection.

-In the same way, EVSE Australia's range of Universal Electric Vehicle charging stations come with a Type 2 Socket, which allows any EV driver to plug in and charge as long as they have the correct EV charging cable.
+In the same way, EVSE Australia’s range of Universal Electric car charging stations come with a Type 2 Socket, which allows any EV driver to plug in and charge as long as they have the correct EV charging cable.

 For more information or to shop for your universal EV charging station click through.